 Moreover, memories flourish over the holidays, and embracing nostalgia helps you connect with your audience.
 Take your customer group one step further with a personalized advertising approach.
 You can based on the customer profile with their past purchases and wishlist to know what they often prefer to shop at your store.

 A great example of personalized marketing is Target, an American retail giant.
 After the first engagement with the company, every Target customer is given a Guest ID number.
-That ID is used to record and track the customer's demographic information.
-In this way, Target's marketing analysts were able to create a "pregnancy prediction" score.
-The purchase habits will tell a client who had baby registries was in which stage of pregnancy.
+That ID is used to record and track the customer’s demographic information.
+In this way, Target’s marketing analysts were able to create a “pregnancy prediction” score.
+The purchase habits will tell a client who had baby registries in which pregnancy stage.
 Staff members can then provide suitable suggestions or send a newsletter to this targeted group.

 Consult sales trends

 Trends over the last several months, as well as historical data, can help forecasters better identify which product categories or goods will be the most popular in the upcoming season.
 However, we recommend paying attention to external factors, such as weather or most recently the pandemic, and how they influence your revenue.
 If possible, have a backup plan for any disruption you can foresee.

 Now that you know how to optimize holiday retail operation, it’s time to make it happen.
 Contact ConnectPOS today if you want to collaborate with a leading point-of-sale provider in the upcoming holiday season!